dmauser/PrivateLink/DNS-Scenario-Using-AD/readme.md

 Several companies use Active Directory (AD) as their primary authentication service.
 One of the core components that to make AD run properly is Domain Name Services (DNS) and brings a lot of several advantages such as a full feature DNS as well as replication of DNS zones using AD replication.
 Another capability of DNS in AD environments is the capability to make DNS zone application partitions which allows as well as define replication scopes.

-Specifically for Private Link/Endpoint integration you need to create conditional forwarders zones in On-Premises to reach
+Specifically for Private Link/Endpoint integration you need to create conditional forwarders zones in On-Premises to reach Domain Controllers in Azure and from those reach to 168.63.1

 If you don't have a fully understanding on how Private Link/Endpoint works, it is recommended you review the following article: [Private Endpoint DNS Integration Scenarios](https://github.com/dmauser/PrivateLink/tree/master/DNS-Integration-Scenarios).